W. Allen Addison, MD Professor

 GIVEN BY JOSEPH W. BEARD, DOROTHY W. BEARD, AND DUKE UNIVERSITY

 Joseph W. Beard, MD, joined Duke’s faculty in 1937.
 In 1938, his research group—including his wife, Dorothy W. Beard, a Vanderbilt School of Nursing alumna—developed the first usable equine encephalomyelitis vaccine, and identified viruses that cause leukemia in chickens.
 They were also the first to report tangible evidence of viruses associated with human leukemia.
 Joseph Beard was named a James B. Duke Professor of Surgery in 1946 and a professor of virology in 1965.
-Duke University established this professorship to honor the Beards and the couple contributed through their estate plans.
+Duke University established this professorship to honor the Beards and to promote research and understanding of surgery at Duke University and the wider scientific community.
+Dr. and Mrs. Beard requested that this professorship reflect the indispensable personal and professional support, understanding, and guidance afforded to them over the years by Dr. Deryl Hart.
+The couple contributed to this professorship through their estate plans.

 Mary Bernheim Professor of Medicine